flufftronix/bathroom-overdose-sensor/README.md

 ### Home Assistant Setup

-- Multiple timers: for first warning, second warning, and the alarm.
+- Multiple timers: for first warning, second warning, the alarm, and total occupancy time.
 - Automation to begin the timers, triggered on detecting motion inside the bathroom with the condition that the door is shut (this will be the most important part of choosing a PIR sensor, since many of them have long intervals after detecting motion before they'll start detecting again.
 Won't be an issue for the XeThru sensor, as this reports continuously out of the box.)
 - Automation to reset the timers if motion is sensed inside the bathroom
 - Automation to manually reset the timers from inside the bathroom